INFORMATION

-DEVELOPMENT AND EVALUATION
+EVALUATION

-DRA approaches evaluation as information
+DRA approached evaluation as

-development, meaning its efforts are in response to
+information development, meaning its efforts are in

-clients’ real world information needs.
-Our emphasis
+response to clients’ real world information needs.
+Our

-is on program and organizational refinement, with special
+emphasis was on program and organizational refinement, with special

 attention to the distinctive factors that more often